 The ampere is a measure of the amount of electric charge in motion per unit time ― that is, electric current.
 But the quantity of electric charge by itself, whether in motion or not, is expressed by another SI unit, the coulomb (C).
 One coulomb is equal to about 6.241 x 1018 electric charges (e).
 One ampere is the current in which one coulomb of charge travels across a given point in 1 second.

 That’s why an average lightning bolt carries around 5 coulombs of charge, even though its current may be tens of thousands of amps.
 The difference in those numbers arises from the fact that a lightning strike only lasts a matter of a few tens of milliseconds (thousandths of a second).

 On the other hand, e is almost unimaginably small ― about a tenth of a billionth of a billionth of the amount of charge in a current of 1 ampere that moves past a given point in 1 second.
-Measuring individual electrons past a point is technically demanding, and a major challenge for scientists will be to produce a current of individual electrons that can be routinely measured and used as a standard.
+Measuring individual electrons past a point is technically demanding, and a major challenge for scientists is to produce a current of individual electrons that can be routinely measured and used as a standard.

 So, although the new definition has finally put the ampere on a more rational footing, it poses new and formidable challenges for measurement science.